-Famous peoples Of Assam
+Famous Personalities from Assam

 Assam, a land of vibrant culture and rich history, has been shaped and nurtured by the contributions of many remarkable individuals throughout the ages.
 These distinguished personalities, coming from various walks of life, have played a pivotal role in building the cultural, educational, and social framework of the Assamese society.